 "We are committed to helping you build great apps with Facebook, and will continue to invest in products that help you succeed while creating a healthy ecosystem," Osofsky concluded.

 The move is the latest in the battle of Facebook vs. Twitter.
-Of the recently blocked apps – which also Vine is owned by Twitter, while Twitter and Wonder creator Yandex signed a deal last year that let Yandex display public tweets in its search results.–
+Of the recently blocked apps - which also includes push-to-talk app Voxer - Vine is owned by Twitter, while Twitter and Wonder creator Yandex signed a deal last year that let Yandex display public tweets in its search results.

 The Vine app, which lets users create GIF-like, six-second videos, allows users (in theory) to tap into Facebook to find friends and share their Vines.
 Facebook blocked access to Vine shortly after its Thursday debut; Twitter access also went down temporarily, too.
 By day's end, Vine tweeted that it had "restored sharing to Twitter and Facebook," but attemps to link to Facebook were soon throwing up errors on the app again.